echoatday/rac1-randomizer/README.md

 ## Installation
 A homebrew enabled PS3 with WebMAN is required.
 Then use [RaCMAN](https://github.com/MichaelRelaxen/racman).

-When you have RacMAN working, attach it to the game, go to "Patches loader..." in the top-left menu, then choose "Add ZIP..." and find the randomizer.zip download.
+When you have RacMAN working, copy the contents of rac1-randomizer-a.zip to your root RacMAN folder (where 'racman.exe' is).
 Then just enable it in the mod menu.

 You can enable the mod at any time and then start a new game, or start a new game and then enable the mod, both work just fine.
 If you collect any items with the mod on and you want to restart, you should disable the mod and enable it again.